rm1972/DDCS/readme.md

 This is the source code for paper [Discriminability-Driven Channel Selection for Out-of-Distribution Detection] by Yue Yuan, Rundong He, YiCong Dong, Zhongyi Han and Yilong Yin.

-In this work, we propose propose a new activation-based OOD detection method called DDCS, which introduces a newly-designed function to rectify the extremely low and high activations at the same time.
+In this work, we propose propose a new test-time OOD detection method called DDCS, which adaptively selects channels with high class discrimination to improve out-of-distribution detection performance
-In this way, LHAct solves the problem of model underconfidence on ID data and overconfidence on OOD data.

 ## Usage